jtran1403/SearchGuardian/README.md

 Search Guardian
 ==============

 The Search Guardian is a privacy web application to improve your awareness of personal information available on the Web and promote its users to manage this information more carefully.
-Keeping safe online information reduces greatly the risk of invasions of privacy and of putting yourself in a delicate situation.
+Keeping safe online information reduces significantly the risk of privacy incidents and of putting yourself in a delicate situation.

-The sections below describes the technology needed to use it and the functionalities contained in the web application.
+The guidelines for users are provided below so that anybody can test the application.

 #First steps to the SearchGuardian
 ##Requirements